-Our work is among the first in HCI and AI communities to focus on evaluating audio description quality that extends beyond short, isolated clips to full-length, uninterrupted videos through a combination of human judgment and VLMs.
-The implementation of this workflow yields the following secondary contributions: \begin{itemize} \item Empirical findings from a mixed-methods study with accessibility experts, human raters, and state-of-the-art VLMs.
-Analyzed using Item Response Theory (IRT) to model rater proficiency and item difficulty on the same scale, these findings reveal where VLMs approximate expert judgments and where they diverge. \item Design implications for scalable, hybrid evaluation systems that combine the efficiency of VLM ratings with the diagnostic value of human feedback, advancing both accessibility practice and the broader HCI agenda on human–AI collaboration in evaluation. \end{itemize}
+Our work is among the first in the accessibility and AI communities to evaluate audio description quality on full-length, uninterrupted videos (extending beyond short, isolated clips) using a combination of VLMs and human judgments from both experts and non-experts.
+The development and application of this workflow yields the following secondary contributions: \begin{itemize} \item Empirical findings from a mixed-methods study involving human raters and state-of-the-art VLMs.
+By applying IRT to model rater proficiency and item difficulty on the same scale, we reveal precisely where VLMs approximate expert judgments and where they diverge. \item Design implications for AD rating frameworks: while our framework itself requires further psychometric validation at larger scale and with BLV users, our consultations revealed that formatting dimensions are crucial yet overlooked in prior evaluations \cite{Papineni2001BLEU, Banerjee2005METEOR:Judgments, Anderson2016SPICE:Evaluation}.
+We argue the community should move beyond one-dimensional constructs for evaluation in accessibility contexts. \item Strategies for scalable, hybrid quality control systems that combine VLM efficiency with the diagnostic depth of human feedback, supporting accessibility practitioners, volunteer-driven AD platforms, and the blind and low-vision users who depend on AD quality.